-- If I want to run a DBT skills training group, do I have to be on a DBT team?
+- If I want to run a DBT skills training class, do I have to be on a DBT team?

 What is a DBT consultation team, and do I really need one?

 A DBT consultation team is a group of DBT providers who work together to treat clients.
-A team has 3 to 8 people, and it could include a combination of providers who may have different roles or professional credentials (e.g., psychologists also working on a team with a psychiatrist).
+A team has 3 to 8 people, and it could include a combination of providers who may have different roles or professional credentials (e.g., psychologists, social workers, counselors, and psychiatrists).
 Providers meet regularly with their team – often weekly – to help one another and manage the high stress and potential burnout of treating clients at high risk of suicide.

 Therapists treating clients with life-threatening or life-interfering behaviors can easily lose their balance, at times being too accepting of clients’ problem behaviors and at others being too demanding that clients change immediately.
 Your DBT team is a key resource for maintaining motivation to deliver effective treatment, enhancing your clinical skills, and monitoring fidelity to the treatment model.
 You (the DBT provider) need support to stay effective.

-So, while a mental health provider may start on his or her DBT training path as an individual, it is assumed that anyone doing DBT can only do effective DBT in the context of a team.
-Active participation in a DBT team is also required for our Level 3 trainings and by the DBT Linehan Board of Certification.
+It is assumed that anyone doing DBT can only do effective DBT in the context of a team.
+Active participation in a DBT team is also required for our comprehensive trainings and by the DBT Linehan Board of Certification.

 How do I get a DBT team?
 What are my options?

 Therapists who want to implement DBT often ask how they can find a DBT team.
-This is a crucial step in your DBT path, since membership on a team is required in order to complete our Level 3 trainings that provide instruction in standard DBT.
+This is a crucial step in your DBT path, since membership on a team is required in order to provide DBT.
 Here are some suggestions to find a team and complete your training.

 Start a New DBT Team: Attend Dialectical Behavior Therapy Intensive Training™

-Some therapists choose to start a new DBT team.
-They might form a team with existing colleagues in the same practice setting, or they may network with other professionals who also want to offer DBT.
+Some therapists might form a DBT team with existing colleagues in the same practice setting, or they may network with other professionals who also want to offer DBT.
 In some instances, a therapist might form a virtual team with at least two other members.
-This is a viable option for people who are committed to functioning as a team upon completion of the training, even if they treat separate groups of clients or live in different areas.
+This is a viable option for people who are committed to functioning as a team, even if they treat separate groups of clients or live in different areas.